wattry/run-docker-external-storage/README.md

 2. Create environment variables and symbolic links

-    Create/Open config fie for your shell.
+    Create/Open config file for your shell.
 Bash uses .bash_profile, so I used this.
 These are suggestions you can name your variables whatever you like. $E stands for external and $EHOME for external home.

     ``` bash
     ## Env variables